 Application period The Application period for CS master’s programme opens once a year.
-The next application period, for academic year 2019-2020, begins on 3 December, 2018 and ends on 11 January, 2019.
-For your application package to be considered, it should be received at the latest by the last day of the application period.
+The next application period, for academic year 2019-2020, begins on 3 December 2018 and ends on 11 January 2019.
+Your application package should be received by the admissions office at the latest by the last day of the application period.
 New students commence their studies at the end of August (or in the beginning of September) of the academic year to which they have applied.

 CS discipline and application route The CS master’s degree programme is organised by three schools within Aalto University: School of Arts, Design and Architecture, School of Business, and School of Engineering.
 The eligibility criteria, application requirements and the route taken for submitting your application depends on your background and the CS discipline to which you are applying.